The ABCD of topological recursion: Low dimensional examples

-Although the cohomology groups we computed only give the number of independent deformations within quasi-Airy structures, we actually find in these five examples that they are always realized within Airy structures.
+Although the cohomology groups we computed only give the number of independent deformations within quasi-Airy structures, we actually find in these five examples that they are always realised within Airy structures.

-The partition functions for each of these quantum Airy structures -- with an arbitrary $D^0$ -- can be computed by hand.
-As the group \textbf{I} has $C = 0$, we can also use Lemma~\ref{Cequal0}.